rsuite/rsuite/README.md

-## Supporting RSUITE
+## Supporting React Suite

-If you like RSUITE, you can show your support by either
+If you like React Suite, you can show your support by either

 - Starring this repo
-- [Leaving a comment here][issues-11] if you are using RSUITE in your project (like we do :smile:)
+- [Leaving a comment here][issues-11] if you are using React Suite in your project (like we do :smile:)
 - [Becoming a backer][opencollective-home] on OpenCollective

 [![opencollective-now][opencollective-svg]][opencollective-home]

 ## License

-RSUITE is [MIT licensed][LICENSE].
+React Suite is [MIT licensed][LICENSE].
 Copyright (c) 2016-present, HYPERS.

 [readm-cn]:https://github.com/rsuite/rsuite/blob/master/README_zh.md
 [npm-svg]:https://badge.fury.io/js/rsuite.svg